gauripadir/QR-Code-Generator/README.md

 # QR-Code-Generator
-QR Code Generator with HTML, CSS, and JavaScript
+QR Code Generator with HTML, CSS, and JavaScript is useful project that anyone can do.
+QR codes are those black-and-white squares you see everywhere, from product packaging to restaurant menus.
+They are a quick way to share information, like links to websites, contact details, or even Wi-Fi passwords.
+With just a bit of coding knowledge, you can create your own QR Code generator that works right in your web browser